torrentkino/torrentkino/README.md

   * `-b` *port*:
 	Announce this port together with your hostname.
 (Default: "8080")

+  * `-t` *domain*:
+    Instead of using the default TLD *.p2p*, you may chose a differrent TLD like *.underground*, *.darknet* or *.whatever*.
+There has to be a consensus within your darknet community about what TLD you use though.

   * `-n` *node id string*:
     By default a random node id gets computed on every startup.
 For testing purposes it may be useful to keep the same node id all the time.
 The above